-A provincial transitional new housing rebate may be available for the Ontario retail sales tax (RST) embedded in the housing.
-In some cases, it is the purchaser who is entitled to claim this rebate, while in other cases the builder is entitled to claim this rebate.
-For more information, see GST/HST Info Sheet GI-096, Harmonized Sales Tax: Provincial Transitional New Housing Rebates for Housing in Ontario and British Columbia.
+You may also be able to apply for a transitional new housing rebate for the Ontario retail sales tax (RST) or the BC provincial sales tax (PST) embedded in the housing.
+In some cases, it is the purchaser who is entitled to claim this rebate.
+For more information, see GST/HST Info Sheet GI-096, Harmonized Sales Tax: Provincial Transitional New Housing Rebates for Builders in Ontario and British Columbia.